wwarthen/RomWBW/Source/Doc/SystemGuide.md

 | 2       | Alt key was held down            |
 | 1       | Control key was held down        |
 | 0       | Shift key was held down          |

+Not all of these bits may be relevant for all keyboards.
+Any bit that is not relevant should be returned as 0.

 The Keycode (E) is generally returned as appropriate ASCII values, if possible.
 Special keys, like function keys and arrows, are returned as